-- Pay a fine online (Partial or installment payments cannot be made online), find your court date, request a first-time continuance, find case information, find bond information, and find a Municipal Court bench warrant.
+- Pay a fine (partial or installment payments cannot be made online), request a first-time continuance, find a court date, case information, bond information, or a Municipal Court bench warrant.

-- IMPORTANT NOTICE: As of June 4, 2018, web payments will be handled through a new vendor.
+- IMPORTANT NOTICE: Municipal Court web payments are handled through a third-party vendor.
 Please note that a third party convenience fee will be added to transactions in addition to what is owed to the Kansas City Municipal Court.
 The fee is 2.0% of the Amount Due plus 25 cents per transaction.
 The fee goes directly to the vendor and is not retained by Municipal Court or the City.
 If the Amount Due is 0.00 your Fine is already paid or you are required to appear in Court.

 You can search the Municipal Court Ticket Information and Payment System using:

 - Online information and payment service is available for open, active cases only.
 Additional information may be available by contacting 816-513-2700 or 311 or by visiting the Violations Bureau on the first floor of the courthouse at 511 E. 11th Street, Kansas City, MO 64106.